pickup icon

 Sidalcea campestris

-Only found in the Willamette Valley, showy-flowering Meadow Checkermallow is becoming increasingly rare.
-Its white-to-blush blooms stand gorgeously on hollyhock-like stems that are often tall enough to look you in the eye.
+Only found in the Willamette Valley, showy meadow checkermallow is becoming increasingly rare in natural environments.
+Thankfully, gardeners are beginning to see the amazing esthetic and habitat value of this wildflower.
+In spring, the foliage emerges in rather tidy mounds of rounded leaves, divided palmately to narrow, toothed segments.
+Its summer flowers are remarkably long-lasting, white-to-blush blooms standing gorgeously on hollyhock-like stems that are often tall enough to look you in the eye.
 It is one of the absolute best butterfly plants in the Pacific Northwest and an abundant source of nectar for native bees and hummingbirds.

 • Plant type/canopy layer: deciduous, perennial, herbaceous plant